lsst-sqre/sqr-017/index.rst

 Attributes
 ^^^^^^^^^^

-* ``job_id`` — Job identifier.
+* ``Job_id`` — Job identifier.
-* ``metric_name`` — Metric identifier.
+* ``Metric_name`` — Metric identifier.
-* ``value`` — scalar measurement value, required to be persisted in units of ``metric.unit``.
+* ``value`` — scalar Measurement value, required to be persisted in units of ``Metric.unit``.

 Questions & Notes
 ^^^^^^^^^^^^^^^^^

-* ``lsst.validate.base.MeasurementBase`` originally had a parameters attribute that provided provenance for how the measurement was made (e.g., a S/N cut-off for star selection).
-These will now be part of the Task configuration, and available through the regular provenance.
+* ``lsst.validate.base.MeasurementBase`` originally had a parameters attribute that provided Provenance for how the Measurement was made (e.g., a S/N cut-off for star selection).
+These will now be part of the Task configuration, and available through the regular Provenance.
-* ``lsst.validate.base.MeasurementBase`` also had an extras attribute where additional measurement outputs could be persisted (JSON serializable).
+* ``lsst.validate.base.MeasurementBase`` also had an extras attribute where additional Measurement outputs could be persisted (JSON serializable).
 Do we still want this?
 Or do we always want such data to go into a Blob?

 Blob
 ----

-A ``blob`` is a container for JSON-serializable data that may be associated with one or more measurements that might be useful for rendering plots and doing SQUASH-side analysis.
+A ``blob`` is a container for JSON-serializable data that may be associated with one or more Measurements that might be useful for rendering plots and doing SQUASH-side analysis.

 Prior art
 ^^^^^^^^^